Georgelsw/STAT3011-Project-2-GROUP-1-/README.md

 Problem: State and location of the pizza restaurant?
 Person-in-charge: LI Shengwei, WONG Tuen Hung
 Related Documents:
-- problems solution,improved code and extra plots
+- problems solution,improved code and extra graphs
 - pizza map (average price, restaurant location, restaurant counts)
 - word cloud  (the most popular pizza in menus, the most restaurant brand names and the most average price for pizza by detect the texts in csv.file.)